AlejandroLedesma54/AlejandroLedesma54/README.md

 🌱 Currently, I'm on a learning journey, seeking tutorials, mentors, and portfolios from professionals already excelling in these fields.

-💼 I'm open to collaboration on projects related to UX/UI design or frontend development.
+💼 I'm open to collaboration on projects related to machine learning or data science.

 📫 Reach out to me at davidnaples2020@gmail.com if you'd like to connect or share resources!